mmistakes/minimal-mistakes/_posts/2024-07-17-bags-of-URIs-all-the-way-down.md

 DAOs are, like blockchains themselves, willful things.
 The problem of identifying a DAO is the first step towards defining and stabilizing a subset of all possible DAOs and calling that "most DAOs," and a pragmatic step towards maturity or at least maturability.
 Opting into an identification scheme, in the best of cases, would reach a kind of Pareto distribution, allowing 80% of DAOs to sacrifice a little of their freedom and agility to scale up organization, record-keeping, and (if I may be so bold) even legal infrastructure appropriate to a novel form of property-first legal person.
-To optimize for legal recognizability in the design of a Dao ID system, I'd like to steelman the most skeptical, anti-DAO critique as the starting point for the design process.
+To optimize for legal recognizability in the design of a Dao ID system, I'd like to steelman the most skeptical, anti-DAO critique as the starting point for a design process for the papers that DAOs might hand over to their critics.
 Trust me, this is the fun part!

-> Upon what radically opt-in basis does the DAO even exist to be the referent of an identification?
+> Upon what radically and unaccountably opt-in basis does the DAO even exist to be the referent of an identification?

 Axiomatically, private money (with or without fancy cryptographically-enabled actor models) wills itself into being, and self-assigns a degree of rights-granting power normally reserved for [sovereigns](https://learningproof.xyz/self-sovereignty-and-autonomy/#sovereignty).
 (What's more, private monies routinely invite subjects of other crowns to challenge their respective sovereigns for the right to participate in their novel off-shore economy).